Bjarturl/weaver/README.md

 - **Arrays supported** - `["pet1", "pet2"]` works for multiple values
 - **`all_cases: true`** - Automatically generates both `admin` and `Admin` from `{word}` patterns
 - **External wordlist** - Added as-is (no pattern processing)
+- **Length filtering** - `min_length` and `max_length` filter generated passwords by character count

+**Length Parameters:**

+- Useful if you've seen a video/screenshot of someone logging in and can count password length
+- Can rule out certain lengths based on password policy or observations
+- Example: `"min_length": 8, "max_length": 15` for corporate environments

 ## Personal Information Gathering (OSINT)